earth-env-data-science/earth-env-data-science-book/src/lectures/environment/intro_to_git.md

 * Follow the instructions and run `git remote add origin <repo url>` on your local repo
 * make your changes and stage them with `git add`,
 * commit your changes with `git commit -m`, and
-* upload the changes to GitHub with` git push origin master`
+* upload the changes to GitHub with` git push origin main`
-* update your local repo with `git pull origin master`
+* update your local repo with `git pull origin main`

+## Using Git and GitHub from Cloud JupyterHubs

+All of the above commands are available from our course's cloud-based JupyterHub.
+This is an excellent way to move code in and out of your cloud-based environment (while simultaneously backing it up.)